lightbits/lightbits.github.io/euler2/euler2.markdown

     dedrz = (E(euler(rx,ry,rz+drz), T) -
              E(euler(rx,ry,rz-drz), T)) / 2drz
  -->
-If the absolute angles were at a particular point (the `euler` matrix was close to gimbal lock) adding or subtracting a delta would not have the effect we wanted.
+If the global angles were at a particular point (the `euler` matrix was close to gimbal lock) adding or subtracting a delta would not have the effect we wanted.
 But now we can compute the gradient by adding or subtracting a delta around zero, and applying that to the current rotation matrix:

 <pre><code><span style="color:#999;"><span style="color:#000;">dedrx = </span>(E(euler(<span style="color:#000;">0+drx</span>,0,0)<span style="color:#000;">*R</span>, T) -
          E(euler(<span style="color:#000;">0-drx</span>,0,0)<span style="color:#000;">*R</span>, T)) / 2drx